kushalkolar/MESmerize/source/user_guides/viewer/modules/cnmf_3d.rst

                                                     method='imread',     # use imread
                                                     meta_path=meta_path, # json metadata file path
                                                     axes_order=None)     # default axes order
-                                                                         # see Mesmerize Tiff File docs for more info on axes order
+                                                                         # see Mesmerize Tiff file module docs for more info on axes order

-        # set it as the current work environment
+        # update the work environment
         vi.update_workEnv()

+        # get the first variant of params
+        params = reset_parmas()

         # Set name for this video file
         name = os.path.basename(path)[:-5]
         params["item_name"] = name

+        # add batch item with one variant of params
         u = cnmf_mod.add_to_batch(params)

         # add the same image but change some params